-These primary sources document the Japanese American experience from immigration in the early 1900s through redress in the 1980s with a strong focus on the World War II mass incarceration.
+The Densho Archives contain primary sources that document the Japanese American experience from immigration in the early 1900s through redress in the 1980s, with a strong focus on the World War II mass incarceration.
 The archives are growing as Densho continues to record life histories and collect images and records.
 We provide these resources to students, teachers, researchers, and the general public for educational purposes.

 Densho Digital Repository